Musicians at All Saints’ are passionate about enjoying, creating and performing music

 At All Saints we want children to love making and listening to music and to be enthused about music through live music performances where possible.
-The music subject leader, Mrs Wiliams, organises as many visiting musicians to come and perform for the children.
-Recent bookings have included a pop band called “The Lazy Mondays”, a brass group from the Lancashire Music Service and a professional guitarist and violinist.
+The music subject leader, Mrs Williams, organises as many visiting musicians to come and perform for the children.
+Recent bookings have included Rock Steady music school (who now deliver music lessons with children learning as part of a pop band) a pop band called “The Lazy Mondays”, a brass group from the Lancashire Music Service and a professional guitarist and violinist.
 In the near future we plan to have a bagpiper, viola player and ukulele player to perform for the school..

 Extra curricular music activities

 At All Saints we offer the children a variety of musical opportunities .
 In key stage 2 the children can choose to join choir ( year 3-6 ) church choir, recorders and percussion band all of which meet on a weekly basis with children working towards performing at Christmas and summer concerts, in assembly and key stage productions in school.
 In addition to this, where opportunities arise, we perform at external events such as